MicrosoftDocs/security/zero-trust/deploy/infrastructure.md

 ### II.
 Every workload is assigned an app identity—and configured and deployed consistently

 We recommend you use a [policy](/azure/governance/policy/tutorials/create-and-manage) that is assigned and enforced when creating resources/workloads.
-Policies can require tags be to applied to a resource upon creation, mandate resource group assignment, as well as restrict/direct technical characteristics, such as regions allowed, VM specifications (e.g., VM type, disks, network policies applied).
+Policies can require tags be to applied to a resource upon creation, mandate resource group assignment, and restrict/direct technical characteristics, such as regions allowed, VM specifications (for example, VM type, disks, network policies applied).

 > [!TIP]
 > [Learn about implementing an end-to-end Zero Trust strategy for applications](https://aka.ms/ZTApplications).